MarquisDeLafayette/CSAW2017-Write-Ups/Forensics/Best Router/README.md

 ![Screenshot](steps.PNG)

 So if you go back to the login page and input the credentials you'll find the flag.
-Honestly it was a pretty easy forensics challenge and shouldn't have been valued as high as it was.
+Honestly it seemed like a pretty trivial forensics challenge and probably shouldn't have been valued as high as it was.

 ### Flag